xrdocs/8000/_tutorials/cisco-8000-npu-traps-telemetry-gnmi.md

 </pre>
 </div>

 Each NPU trap is uniquely defined within the system with a (Trap ID, NPU ID, Node Name) triplet.
-To get a packet-rate, Influx QL [derivative](https://docs.influxdata.com/influxdb/v1.8/query_language/functions/#derivative "derivative") function is used.
+To get a packet rate, Influx QL [derivative](https://docs.influxdata.com/influxdb/v1.8/query_language/functions/#derivative "derivative") function is used.

 To achieve this, following InfluxDB query can be used: